 In February 2016, Nelson was interviewed as an expert on the Shintō religion for a Canadian Broadcasting System (CBC) program "Tapestry".
 The interview is live on the CBC's English language online service.

 In 2015, Nelson appeared on the "New Books in Buddhism" podcast on the New Books Network to speak about his book Experimental Buddhism: Innovation and Activism in Contemporary Japan, which is available for free on iTunes.

-- Academic Director, Master of Asia Pacific Studies, USF Center for Asia Pacific Studies
+- Academic Director, M.A. in Asia Pacific Studies

 - Selected Publications

 See JohnNelson.Works for a complete list.